Be A Slump Buster

 “My motto was always to keep swinging.
-Whether I was in a slump or feeling badly or having trouble off the field, the only thing to do was keep swinging.” ~ Hank Aaron
+Whether I was in a slump or feeling bad or having trouble off the field, the only thing to do was keep swinging.” ~ Hank Aaron

 Have you ever found yourself in a slump?
 Do you feel like no matter what you do, there is no passion behind it?
 Are you going through the motions in your work, hoping no one notices?

 We all have those times.
-With our current situation across the globe we have been locked down and limited in our activity for weeks as I write this article.
-Maybe you are experiencing a slump in some areas of life and leadership due to the quarantine.
+With our current situation across the globe, we have been locked down and limited in our activity and as I write this article we are still trying to find our way forward.
+Maybe you are experiencing a slump in some areas of life and leadership due to the chaos and drastic changes over the past.

 The term slump often relates to athletes.
 I am sure you’ve seen athletic teams or individual players experience a slump.
-(Just think, you could be an Arkansas Razorback football fan, we have experienced a slump for 10 years now).
+(Just think, you could be an Arkansas Razorback football fan, we experienced a slump in our football program for almost 10 years now before they found some winning ways again).
 Maybe a team has one bad break, and they lose a game.
 Then they lose the next game because their mind was on the last game.
 If they are not careful, they begin to hit a slump, not because their opponents beat them but because they beat themselves.
 Maybe you’ve done the same thing.

 How you deal with the slump is a good barometer of your success as a leader.